- Normal precautions

 Terrorist attacks in South Sudan cannot be ruled out.
 Landmines pose a threat in parts of the country, particularly outside of Juba.

 In the event of a serious deterioration of the security situation, invasive security measures such as curfews may be imposed.
 Road blocks are frequent and increasing fuel shortages may impede your ability to move freely at short notice.
 Telecommunications are unreliable.

 If you're living in or travelling to South Sudan, keep abreast of the latest security situation and be ready to leave at short notice.
 Take all necessary precautions, and make sure that your visa and travel documents are up to date at all times.

 Because there is no Irish Embassy or Consulate in South Sudan, we're limited in the help we can offer you in an emergency.
-However, if you need assistance, you can contact the Embassy of Ireland in Addis Ababa, Ethiopia or our Consular Assistance Unit at the Department of Foreign Affairs and Trade in Dublin on +353 1 408 2000.
+However, if you need assistance, you can contact the Embassy of Ireland in Addis Ababa, Ethiopia or our Consular Assistance Unit at the Department of Foreign Affairs in Dublin on +353 1 408 2000.

 You can contact the emergency services in South Sudan by dialling:

 - Ambulance: 15